Twisted Kuperberg invariants of knots and Reidemeister torsion via twisted Drinfeld doubles: The twisted Drinfeld double of a Hopf algebra

 We now recall some definitions from \cite{Virelizier:Hopfgroup}.
 Let $G$ be a group.
 A {\em Hopf $G$-coalgebra} over $\kk$ is a family $\uH=\{\Ha\}_{\a\in G}$ where each $\Ha=(\Ha,\ma,\oa)$ is a $\kk$-algebra with multiplication $\ma$ and unit $\oa$, endowed with algebra morphisms $\Deab:\Hab\to\Ha\ot\Hb$ for each $\a,\b\in G$, a counit $\e:A_1\to\kk$ and an antipode $\Sa:\Ha\to\Ham$ for each $\a\in G$ satisfying graded versions of the usual Hopf algebra axioms (see \cite{Virelizier:Hopfgroup} for more details).
 For instance, the antipode axiom for Hopf $G$-coalgebras is

-This definition is also valid in the category of super-vector spaces with the difference that the multiplicative axiom for the coproduct involves a sign coming from the symmetry of the category.
+This definition is also valid in the category of super-vector spaces.
 When $G=1$ we recover the usual notion of Hopf algebra and we denote the structure tensors simply by $m,1,\De,\e,S$.
 If $\uHH$ is a Hopf $G$-coalgebra, then $A_1$ is a Hopf algebra in the usual sense.
-The notion of integral and distinguished group-like extend to this setting, see \cite{Virelizier:Hopfgroup} for more details.
+The notion of integral and distinguished group-like extend to this setting \cite{Virelizier:Hopfgroup}.

 \vaa{\v_{\a}} \whva{\wh{\v}_{\a}} \whv{\wh{\v}}

 \Sets{\bold{Sets}} \Rab{R_{\a,\b}}

 A Hopf $G$-coalgebra $\uHH$ is said to be {\em crossed} if it is endowed with a family of algebra isomorphisms $\v=\{\v_{\b,\a}:\Ha\to A_{\b\a\b^{-1}}\}_{\a,\b\in G}$, called a {\em crossing}, satisfying: \begin{enumerate} \item $(\v_{\b,\a}\ot\v_{\b,\c})\De_{\a,\c}=\De_{\b\a\b^{-1},\b\c\b^{-1}}\v_{\b,\a\c}$, \item $\e\v_{\b,1}=\e$, \item $\v_{\a,\b\c\b^{-1}}\v_{\b,\c}=\v_{\a\b,\c}$,